 In all the wrong ways he became our Ian Curtis for some.

 Skeptics' music was the perfect foil for his intensity as the soundtrack attests.

 So here is an extraordinary doco which has extensive and often amusing interviews with the surviving members, admirers and fellow travellers plus plenty of images and a swathe of unbelievable music.

-Now on DVD (through Flying Out here), it also comes bonus footage and some previously unseen live performances.
+Available now on NZ on Screen (see here), it also comes bonus footage and some previously unseen live performances.

 Skeptics were an important band, this is an important story being told.